"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Online Survey: Developer Perception and Trust

 \subsection{Online Survey Design}

-\textbf{Recruitment.} Our target population comprised students and employees who have heavy software development involvement.
-To ensure a diverse and representative sample, we recruited participants through two channels.
-First, we distributed the survey in a global IT company with over 50,000 employees, inviting software developers from various teams and departments to participate.
-Second, we posted our survey on the advertisement platform of a university with U.S. ranking top100 to recruit postgraduate students enrolled in general computer science programs.
-In both cases, participants were provided with a link to the online survey hosted on a secure platform.
-A consent form was placed at the beginning of the survey, which provided information about the purpose of the study, the estimated time cost ($<5 \text{min}$), and the measures taken to ensure their anonymity and data confidentiality.
-Each participant who completed the survey was compensated with a bonus that aligned with 10\% of the average hourly wage of software developers in the corresponding location~\cite{Dickert1999WhatsTP}, which can also improve the data quality~\cite{data_quality}.
+\textbf{Recruitment.} Our target population comprises students and employees with substantial software development involvement.
+To capture diversity in experience, geographic location, and development context, we recruited participants through two complementary channels.
+First, we distributed the survey across a global IT company that employs over 50{,}000 software developers across offices in North America, Europe, and the Asia-Pacific region, inviting respondents from a wide range of teams, products, and engineering domains rather than a single business unit.
+Second, we posted the survey on the advertisement platform of a U.S. top-100 university to recruit postgraduate students in computer science.
+The two channels jointly span industry and academic settings, multiple regions, and a broad seniority spectrum, which helps mitigate the risk that the resulting sample is dominated by any single team, organization, or career stage.

+In both channels, participants accessed the survey via a secure online platform.
+A consent form at the beginning outlined the study purpose, estimated time cost ($<5\text{min}$), and the measures taken for anonymity and data confidentiality.
+Participants who completed the survey received compensation aligned with 10\% of the average hourly wage of software developers in their respective location~\cite{Dickert1999WhatsTP}, a common practice for sustaining participation rates and response quality~\cite{data_quality}.